-- Section A ('Sexual Misconduct Policy') sets out the St Mark's College policy in relation to sexual misconduct. - Section B ('Sexual Misconduct Response Procedures') sets out how individuals making reports of sexual misconduct can expect the College to respond and offer support.
+- Section A ('Sexual Misconduct Policy Staff and contractors') sets out the St Mark's College policy in relation to sexual misconduct. - Section B ('Sexual Misconduct Response Procedures Staff and contractors') sets out how individuals making reports of sexual misconduct can expect the College to respond and offer support.